IsepMartimOliveira/desofs2025_wed_ffs_4/Deliverables/Phase2/Sprint2/Phase2Analysis.md

 Currently it is being doing backup of the database, which is stored in a secure location.
 The backup process is automated to ensure regular backups are taken at 00:00 every day.
 The backup files are encrypted to protect sensitive data and are stored in a secure location to prevent unauthorized access.
 ![Data Flow Diagram](ssdlc/img/backups.png)

+## User Data Encryption

+To further strengthen data protection and privacy, the system now implements encryption for regulated user data (Personally Identifiable Information - PII) at rest.
+Sensitive fields such as names, email addresses, and other private user attributes are encrypted using robust cryptographic algorithms before being stored in the database.
+This ensures that, even in the event of unauthorized database access, confidential user information remains protected and unreadable without the appropriate decryption keys.

+Encryption keys are securely managed and stored outside the application codebase, following best practices for key management.
+All encryption and decryption operations are handled transparently by the backend, requiring no additional action from end users.
+This approach aligns with compliance requirements for data privacy and demonstrates a commitment to safeguarding user information throughout the system lifecycle.